FeliciaPino/NeuroWarriors/Obsidian_vault/Achievements.md

 Have an attack do 0 damage

 ### Sister Synergy
-Enter a battle with Neuro and Evil
+Win a battle with Neuro and Evil

 ## Daddy's girl
-Enter a battle with Vedal and Evil
+Win a battle with Vedal and Evil

 ## Momma's girl
-Enter a battle with Anny and Neuro
+Win a battle with Anny and Neuro

 ## Powered by Bickering
-Enter a battle with Vedal and Camila
+Win a battle with Vedal and Camila

+## President and Vice President
+Win a battle with Cerbr and Neuro
 ### Mother knows Best
 Win a battle where Anny is the only party member still standing